This is our review of the free British Airways American Express (BA Amex) credit card.

 The American Express Platinum credit card usually offers 30,000 Membership Rewards points for signing up.
 These convert to 30,000 Avios points.
 It has a £575 fee, refunded pro-rata if you cancel.

-5,000 Avios (or 6,000 if I refer you) for getting the BA Amex is an excellent bonus for a free credit card.
+5,000 Avios for getting the British Airways American Express is a good bonus for a free credit card.

 In terms of on-going earning rates, 1 point per £1 is decent.
 However, not receiving double points on BA spending (as offered by the Premium Plus card) is unattractive for anyone with substantial British Airways or BA Holidays expenditure.

-Before you apply, remember that any 2-4-1 companion voucher that you earn will only be valid on Economy redemption flights on British Airways.
-If you do not want to redeem your Avios for Economy tickets, you should consider the Premium Plus card instead or one of the two Barclaycard Avios Mastercards here and here.
+Before you apply, remember that any 2-4-1 companion voucher that you earn will only be valid on Economy redemption flights.
+If you do not want to redeem your Avios for Economy tickets, you should consider the Premium Plus card instead or one of the two Barclaycard Avios Mastercards here.

 The application form for the free British Airways American Express card can be found here.